ClinicalTrials.Veeva

 Researchers will compare expanded hemodialysis to conventional hemodialysis (the treatment currently used for the majority of patients receiving hemodialysis) to see if expanded hemodialysis works to improve patient outcomes.

 Participants will continue to receive their regularly scheduled hemodialysis treatments using either a super high-flux/expanded dialysis filter or a high-flux/conventional dialysis filter.
 All other aspects of treatments remain the same.
 No additional tests or visits are required.
-Data will be obtained using administrative healthcare databases.
+Data will be obtained using administrative healthcare databases and medical record review (at a subset of participating locations).

 Full description